 It is a well known fact that meal planning can save money.
-I would say the biggest reason is that when you are meal planning, you are then only buying what you need, but I have a few more tips for how you can meal plan to save money!
+The biggest reason is that when you are meal planning, you are then only buying what you need, but I have a few more tips for how you can meal plan to save money!

 There are many reasons why people (like me!) use meal planning every week.